ulises-jeremias/dotfiles/docs/Alacritty.md

 [Alacritty](https://github.com/alacritty/alacritty) is a blazing-fast, GPU-accelerated terminal emulator that offers a highly customizable and efficient terminal experience.
 It is designed to be simple yet powerful, providing exceptional performance while consuming minimal system resources.

 When you install the dotfiles for Alacritty, you gain access to a comprehensive collection of themes from the [alacritty-theme](https://github.com/eendroroy/alacritty-theme) repository.
-These themes are located in the directory `~/.config/alacritty/themes`, which is a symbolic link to the `<dotfiles_dir>/config/alacritty/alacritty-theme/themes` directory.
+These themes are located in the directory `~/.config/alacritty/themes`.

 To switch between themes, you can manually modify the Alacritty configuration files.
 However, we highly recommend using the convenient tool called [alacritty-themes](https://github.com/rajasegar/alacritty-themes) for a seamless and hassle-free theme management experience.